TimRudy/ice-chips-verilog/docs/validation-scheme.md

 For the "DELAY" parameters seen in the example, just a quick note that these are declared on the left-hand side only, and they are present in the output assignments, because the primary purpose of the LHS, the module, is to run simulations and tests.
 The parameters affect the time domain, the response time of a simulated circuit element, so they're useful and can be very important to model a real-world, clocked synchronous circuit.

 On the other hand, the primary purpose of the RHS is synthesis of a hardware circuit: logic gates and components.
-Synthesis, as opposed to simulation, targets these real circuit components and there is no artificial parametrization provided for delays.
+Since it targets these real circuit components, synthesis provides no artificial parametrization for delays.

 #### What is a good test bench?